 Sasan Gir National Park – The Last Asiatic Lions on Earth

 Lack of choice makes life simple in one way but, on the other hand, a monopoly is open to abuse and the government takes full advantage of it.
 Foreigners pay through the nose.

 That’s irritating enough but this cynical exploitation is appalling for conservation.
-The park has now reached it’s capacity and, for the health of the species, separate populations must be established elsewhere.
+The park has now exceeded it’s capacity and, for the health of the species, separate populations must be established elsewhere.

-My bitterness aside, I have visited Sason Gir and seen the lions up close.
+My bitterness aside, I have visited Sasan Gir and seen the lions up close.
 As with their African cousins, Asiatic lions sleep most of the time.
-In that sense, considering the foreigners levy, it may turn out to be a let down for some.
+In that sense, considering the foreigners’ levy, it may turn out to be a letdown for some.

 Spotted, sambar deer, and nilgai, are easily seen.
 Chinkara gazelles and chousingha antelopes are present too if you’re lucky.

 Corbett National Park – Stunning Scenery, Wildlife Everywhere

 Leaving the arid lands of Rajasthan and Gujarat, we head for the foothills of the Himalayas and Jim Corbett National Park, the oldest, most famous, and one of the most beautiful national parks in India.
 The forests are dense, lush, and sub-tropical, occupying almost three-quarters of the land area.

 Meadows constitute only 10% of the park, most notably around Dhikala camp, in the heart of the reserve.

 From Dhikala it was possible to take a short elephant ride through the adjacent grasslands although this may now have ceased, you’ll have to check it out.
 There is also an observation tower overlooking the river which may well be worth staking out for a day.
 My colleague saw tigers coming down to drink that way.